choyg/react-render-engine/README.md

-# react-ssr
+# react-template-engine

-A React template engine for Express apps with hydration.
+A React rendering engine for Express apps with hydration.

 ## Getting started